t52ta6ek/2300ADS-CPM/58kCPMv1.85_work/README.md

 # 2300 ADS 58k CP/M 2.2 v1.85 Working Directory

 This is the content of the CP/M directory that I used for development of the CP/M system for the GenRad 2300 Advanced Development System.
-MicroKit/FutureData was sold to GenRad, and this division was ultimately sold to Kontron in the early 80's where I worked for many years.
+FutureData was sold to GenRad, and this division was ultimately sold to Kontron in the early 80's where I worked for many years.